M0nicaVaz/GenshinCalc/README.md

 **NOTE**

 <p> This project was created for study purposes only.
 I do not intend to profit from it.
 Please do not commercialize. </p>

+<a href="https://m0nicavaz.github.io/GenshinCalc/"> You may check it by clicking here! </a>